Our Staff

 Heather Montgomery

-Vice President, Membership and Engagement
+Vice President, Advancement

 An accomplished leader with over 20 years of experience in nonprofit management, partnership development, and community engagement, Heather currently serves as the Director of Membership and Programs at Volunteer Canada.
 In this role, she provides overall stewardship to the work Volunteer Canada does to engage and support members, foster corporate citizenship, build pathways to participation, and mobilize knowledge.
 With a strong background in grant-making, public relations, and stakeholder engagement, Heather has a proven track record of building strategic relationships that advance organizational goals.
 Passionate about social change and community impact, she previously held leadership roles at grassroots non-profit organizations, post-secondary institutions, and a local funding organization, contributing to initiatives in governance, resource mobilization, and volunteer development.

-Alyson Olsheski
+Alyson Olsheski (on parental leave)

 Marketing and Communications Manager

-Membership and Engagement Manager
+Advisor, Outreach and Engagement

 Renata Rusiniak